-- Maximum Texture (1D), which is the maximum value for the one array dimension of a 1 dimensional texture. - Maximum Texture (2D), which is a vector describing the maximum values allowed for each individual dimension of a 2 dimensional texture. - Maximum Texture (3D), which is a vector describing the maximum values allowed for each individual dimension of a 3 dimensional texture. - Maximum Texture (2D Array), which is a vector describing the maximum values allowed for each individual dimension of a 2 dimensional texture array. - Texture Alignment, which is the alignment requirement such that texture base addresses need no offset applied to texture fetches. - Surface Alignment, which is the alignment requirement for surfaces.
+- Maximum Layered Surface (1D), which is the maximum value for the one array dimension of a 1 dimensional layered surface, and the maximum number of layers. - Maximum Layered Surface (2D), which is a vector describing the maximum values allowed for each individual dimension of a 2 dimensional layered surface, and the maximum number of layers. - Maximum Layered Surface (Cubemap), which is the maximum value for all dimensions of a layered cubemap surface, and the maximum number of layers. - Surface Alignment, which is the alignment requirement for surfaces.